web-deps/odom/docs/api/create-component/create-component.md

 ### `styles`

 The styling for the content is specified via `styles`.
-This can be a `string` containing CSS or a style `Element`.
-The `style` element must be part of the document for it to work.
+This can be a `string` containing CSS or any code that can be converted to CSS.
+Note the following things about styles:

+- All styles are scoped including animations.
+- The selector `:scope` is used to select the root element of the component.
+- Only absolute URLs are guaranteed to work in import `@` rules.
+- Imported styles are not scoped.
+- If you have explicitly set an ID on a component, the following will happen:
+  - The `styles` will be reused everytime the component is created.
+  - The styles will be discarded if all the components that use them are removed from the DOM.

 ### `utils`